BPLIM/Workshops/ExternalServer/External_Server_Manual.md

  - _Do not save files in your home area_ `/home/USER_LOGIN`. _In case you exceed its size you will not be able to log in._

- - Check regularly the size of your project in the harddrive.
+ - Check regularly the size of your project on the harddrive.
 Open a Terminal and apply the following steps:

   1. Move to the project folder: `cd /bplimext/projects/p000_xxx_yyy/`
   2. List project size: `du -h`